greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_java.html.md

     ```

 2. Remove the JAR files from the directories where they were installed on all Greenplum Database hosts.
 For information about JAR file installation directories, see [Enabling PL/Java and Installing JAR Files](#topic6).
-3. Use the Greenplum `gppkg` utility with the `-r` option to uninstall the PL/Java extension.
+3. Use the Greenplum `gppkg` utility with the `remove` option to uninstall the PL/Java extension.
 This example uninstalls the PL/Java extension on a Linux system:

     ```
-    $ gppkg -r pljava-1.4.3
+    $ gppkg remove pljava-1.4.3
     ```

-    You can run the `gppkg` utility with the options `-q --all` to list the installed extensions and their versions.
+    You can run the `gppkg` utility with the options `query` to list the installed extensions and their versions.

 4. Remove any updates you made to `greenplum_path.sh` for PL/Java.
 5. Reload `greenplum_path.sh` and restart the database